 With iOS 12, Apple added a voice recording app called Voice Memo.
-It takes a bare-bones approach with just voice recording capabilities.
-You can’t do anything else on it, though it will get the job done.
+It takes a bare-bones approach with just voice recording capabilities and a few editing features.
+You can’t do anything else on it, though, it will get the job done.
 That’s the story of most Apple apps.
 Several third-party developers have launched a variety of voice recording apps that offer more features than the stock app.

 1. Voice Record Pro

 Voice Record Pro is an all-rounder and one of the best audio recording apps in the niche.
 The UI has a vintage feel to it, which looks cool.
 Press the REC button to begin recording immediately.
 Once you begin, there is a bookmark option so you can take notes at a particular time during the lecture.
 Timestamp.

 Once you stop the recording, you will see a bunch of options.
 Voice Record Pro supports pretty much all cloud storage sites like Drive, Dropbox, and more including SoundCloud.

 You can trim the audio to remove unnecessary or empty parts where no one is talking.
 There is a transcription option that will attempt to convert voice to text.
 It works quite well, but is not 100% accurate.
 The accuracy depends on a variety of factors, such as clarity and background disturbance.
 As if all this was not enough, they decided to build an MP3 converter with support for color and ID3 tags.